calmjs/calmjs.parse/README.rst

     $ python -m calmjs.parse.parsers.optimize

-For more details, refer to the `Manual optimization`_ section of this document.
+Further details on this topic may be found in the `manual optimization`_ section of this document.

 Contribute